Conformité23 septembre, 2025

 Understanding franchise taxes

-Despite its name, franchise taxes are not taxes imposed on franchises.
-Rather, a franchise tax is imposed by states on businesses for the privilege of being organized or registered to transact business in that state.
+A franchise tax (which may also be called a license fee or registration fee) is imposed by states for the privilege of being organized or registered to transact business in that state in the form of a business entity.
 Think of it as the state’s fee for providing the statutory authority for your LLC to operate in that state and claim the benefits that come with being an LLC.

 For more information on LLCs, see How to form an LLC: What is an LLC, advantages, disadvantages & more.